TheoPetropoulos/ODSC_2020/README.md

 # ODSC_2020_MLOps
-Code for custom inference model
+Custom Keras example on how to create a custom model and use DataRobot's MLOps to deploy it.